 Elliot's mother, played by Rosie O'Donnell, is on the butch side.
 The notion of a butch lesbian recurs: Grace says at a Human Rights Campaign dinner that she got her eyebrows waxed in the men's room and learned how to rewire a lamp in the ladies' room; when Jack says that he wants artistic advice from a real woman rather than a bunch of lesbians, Grace says he should know better than to stereotype lesbians, and then wonders aloud whether she can get them to fix her watch.

-Early on in the show we see Jack's one-nighters and friends from time to time, then we never actully see Jack with anyone again until he gets with Staurt (briefly)
+Early on in the show we see Jack's one-nighters and friends from time to time, then we never actually see Jack with anyone again until he gets together with Stuart (briefly)

 Camp Straight: Played for laughs in one episode.
 Jack gets into a gay men's chorus.
 Will quips, "Is the gay men's chorus really any gayer than the straight men's chorus?"
-Turns out that the chorus's very heterosexual and masculine soloist Owen is posing as a gay guy so he can sing: "I love to sing choral music, but there's no room for a straight guy in that world.
+Turns out that the chorus's very heterosexual and masculine soloist Owen is posing as a gay guy so he can join the chorus on their trip through Europe: "I love to sing choral music, but there's no room for a straight guy in that world.
 All I wanted was to sing and be accepted, and maybe dance a little too."

 The Charmer: Leo, Grace's future husband and father of her child.
 Actually parodied in an episode where he and Grace find out Karen hates his guts despite the fact that everyone else loves him.
 The matter is resolved this way: "There.
 We're all friends now — on the surface where it counts".